Advice for landlords during the Coronavirus pandemic

 Going forward the government is seeking to strengthen the pre-action protocol requirement and also extend this to the private rented sector.
 This will help landlords and tenants to agree reasonable repayment plans where rent arrears may have arisen.

 The Government has agreed with lenders that buy to let landlords will be able to claim up to three months of ‘mortgage holiday’ in situations where their rental income has been impacted by the coronavirus.
 If your tenant contacts you saying they cannot pay their rent due to coronavirus, you should contact your lender to discuss your options as soon as you possible.
 Mortgage holidays are only available to people who are up to date with their payments.
 However, from 19 March 2020 mortgage lenders agreed to suspend all possession orders and not start any new court actions for 90 days.
+Please see further information on accessing financial support for landlords.

 If you are currently in the process of buying or selling property, please refer to the government advice on home moving during the coronavirus (COVID-19) outbreak.